Perl/PPCs/rfcs/rfc00XX.md

         sub whee {...}
     }

-Imported functions do not remain in the namespace, removing the need for namespace::clean and related modules
+Imported functions are lexical and do not exist in the importing namespace, removing the need for namespace::clean and related modules.

 Upper-case `:export` attribute arguments are reserved for Perl to avoid clashing with user-defined tags.
 This is because in this author's experience,